MedCompUnipd/FunTaxIS-lite/README.md

 ## Usage
 Clone the repository on your own system or type the following command:

-<code> git clone https://github.com/MedCompUnipd/FunTaxIS-lite.git <your_destination_path> </code>
+<code> git clone https://github.com/MedCompUnipd/FunTaxIS-lite.git <your_destination_path> </code>.
-Before running FunTaxIS-lite, allow all permission (rwx) on src folder by typing the following command:
+<br>Before running FunTaxIS-lite, allow all permission (rwx) on src folder by typing the following command:

 <code>chmod -R 750 src/ </code>